 Michele Seabrook ’13 is a Communications Assistant at the Civil War Trust , where she is responsible for coordinating the Trust's media strategy, organizing press conferences with high level officials, serving as first point of contact for the Trust, writing and editing content for the quarterly magazine Hallowed Ground, and helping with state, local, and federal policy work.

-John Stoudt '88 has been a Park Ranger at Women's Rights National Historical Park in Seneca Falls, New York since 2005.
-At the park, John creates interpretive programs for park visitors, school students, and adult groups.
+John Stoudt '88 served as a Park Ranger at Women's Rights National Historical Park in Seneca Falls, New York from 2005 - 2014.
+At the park, John created interpretive programs for park visitors, school students, and adult groups.
 He has worked for the National Park Service for more than 25 years at several different sites, including Gettysburg National Military Park, Independence National Historical Park, Edgar Allan Poe National Historic Site, and Wilson's Creek National Battlefield.

 Keith Swaney '04 is an archives and records management specialist at the New York State Archives in Albany, NY, where he works in the access and research services program areas.
 Keith earned a Master of Library and Information Science and a Master of Arts in History from the University of Maryland in 2007.
 He has worked in a variety of library and archival programs since graduating from Gettysburg College, including the Gettysburg College Special Collections, University of Maryland Libraries, and New York State Archives.
 Keith has written and spoken publicly on web usability in the state government context, statewide access to archival resources in New York, and the use of historical records in high school and college classrooms.